Types of Degrees Physics Majors Are Getting

 Online Physics Programs

-In 2018-2019, 952 schools offered a physics program of some type.
+In the 2018-2019 academic year, 952 schools offered some type of physics program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|